Jpshirey5/NoSQL_Database/README.md

 Install Mongoose and Express and test the routes with Insomnia

 ## Usage
-For updating team profiles for businesses/companies.
+Database for a Social Media Company

 ## Contributing
 Contributions are accepted!
 Please reach out to me directly.